ESR-MBCL/MBCL/readme.md

   - Are important ecosystem thresholds being reached?
   - How have the lapse rates changed over time?
   - How are these variables represented in Reanalysis or other products?
+- What are the temperature impacts on the ecosystem of Mount Baker?
+  - clic [here](./environment/readme.md) for more information
 - What is the seasonal snow extent on Mount Baker?
   - Does this change interannually?
 - What is the seasonal snow height at Schriebers Meadow, on Mount Baker?